-Options were granted under the employee share option plans to a number of executives during financial year 2012 as part of their incentive packages.
-The only performance option award to KMPs in respect of the Company's activities / performance during financial year 2012 was 1,200,000 short-term retention options.
-Only 160,000 of these vested as the performance hurdles were not met for the majority of the award and 1,040,000 were forfeited and cancelled.
+Options were granted under the employee share option plans to a number of executives and employees during financial year 2013 as part of their incentive packages.
+These options were awarded with certain restrictions on exercisability tied to the share price performance of IPD common stock, as traded on the ASX, in order to align the interest of executives and employees with the shareholders of the Group.
 Details in respect of the awards are provided in Table 2 in this section of the report.

-For the year ended 30 June 2012, the details of the STI payments to the Chief Executive Officer and KMP are as set out below
+For the year ended 30 June 2013, the details of the STI payments to the Chief Executive Officer and KMP are as set out below